AdaCore/training_material/courses/fundamentals_of_ada/240b_tasking.rst

 Select On Protected Objects Entries
 -------------------------------------

-* Works the same way as select on task entries
+* Works the same way as :ada:`select` on task entries

    - With a `delay` part